 I’ve now stayed at three farms stays with kids.
 And from my experience and research, Kookaburra Farmstay is definitely one of the most affordable ones near Sydney.
 And I love their mid-week special – stay for 4 nights and only pay for 3!

-You can choose either to stay in one of two cottages or one of the four cabins.
-On our first and third trips with the four of us, we stayed in a cottage.
+You can choose either to stay in one of two cottages, one of the four cabins or the farmhouse.
+On our visits with four of us or with another family, we have stayed in a cottage.
 The cottages each have three bedrooms, kitchen, lounge/ dining room and bath.
-And our one had a fenced backyard and was right near the main chicken coup and bulk of animals.
-On our second visit, with just myself and the kids, we stayed in a cabin.
+There’s one with a fenced backyard, right near the main chicken coup and bulk of animals.
+When visiting with just myself and the kids, we’ve sometimes stayed in a cabin.
 The cabins are a lot smaller but it had everything we needed.
 I had a separate room and the kids were in bunks in the lounge/ dining area.

 The good thing with the cabins, is that they are set around a common area with toys, table, lounge and covered section.
 This is great for groups or for kids of the different families staying to be able to play together.
 There was one other family staying in the cabins and our kids had fun playing together.
 It would definitely be a lovely place for a mid-week holiday for a few mums and their little ones.
 And I like that you can see availability and book online.

 Family Fun Location – Best of Both Worlds